vincepr/proj_db_krankenhaus/README.md

     WHERE datum_entlassung IS NULL
 ) AS t2 On zimmer.id = t2.id
-INNER JOIN abteilung ON abteilung.id=abteilung_id WHERE t2.id is null AND abteilung.bezeichnung
+INNER JOIN abteilung ON abteilung.id=abteilung_id WHERE t2.id is null AND abteilung.bezeichnung="Chirurgie" ;
-;

 --- Welche Ärzte arbeiten in der HNO-Abteilung ---